Chinese ASAT Test

 This debris event is so large that the debris can be easily seen without doing anything to emphasize the debris cloud.

-AGI Viewer is a free product that allows anyone with a Windows computer to view an STK-generated scenario.
+STK Viewer is a free product that allows anyone with a Windows computer to view an STK-generated scenario.
 With AGI Viewer, you can

 animate a scenario forward or backward, pause the animation, and zoom or pan the view for a more complete understanding of the